AliakseiYafremau/mario_bros/docs/index.md

 ### Package
 `Package` is the physical crate (`Element`) that rides conveyors.
 Has several states: `ON_CONVEYOR`, `PICKED`, `FALLING`, and `ON_TRUCK`.

+### PackageState
+`PackageState` is the enum that records the life-cycle of a crate.
+The four values—`ON_CONVEYOR`, `PICKED`, `FALLING`, and `ON_TRUCK`—drive which subsystem may act on the package and which sprite frame should be rendered.

 ### Conveyor
 `Conveyor` defines each belt span in the warehouse and specifies which way crates travel, how fast they ride, and where they should land next.
 By tracking the active package queue, its `finish_floor`, and the downstream `next_conveyor`, it is the component that hands cargo off from one work station to another.
 Key attributes: `direction` (left or right travel), `velocity` (tiles per tick), `_packages` (queue of packages currently on the belt), `finish_floor` (the floor that receives falling crates), `next_conveyor` (where a caught package continues), and `falling_package` (the crate currently leaving the belt).

+### Direction
+`Direction` is the left/right enum used by conveyors.
+It tells `Conveyor.move_packages()` which edge is the entry point and which direction to offset package coordinates.

 ### PackageFactory
 `PackageFactory` represents the loading dock that injects new crates into the system.
 It stores the spawn coordinates for packages and, on demand, produces a ready-to-ride `Package` that joins its assigned conveyor without player intervention.